Category Archives: Cognitive Distortions

 Self-appreciation is recognizing and enjoying our good qualities, efforts, and achievements.
 For every positive attempt or interaction, congratulate yourself.
 You deserve to experience the pride and satisfaction that complements such efforts fully.
 Always be kind to yourself.

 A journey of a thousand miles begins with a single step.
 If we are foolishly determined to fly, our wings will melt and hurdle us to the ground.
 Recovery, however, is a life’s work in progress.
-There is no absolute cure for social anxiety, but by practicing the recovery tools and tools over time, we experience an exponential and dramatic moderation of our symptoms.
+There is no absolute cure for social anxiety, but by practicing the recovery tools and tools over time, we experience an exponential and dramatic mitigation of our symptoms.

 The key is always progress over perfection.